pactflow/docs.pactflow.io/website/docs/docs/examples/aws/sns/consumer/readme.md

 ## Usage

-See also the [Pactflow CI/CD Workshop](https://github.com/pactflow/ci-cd-workshop) for more background.
+See also the [PactFlow CI/CD Workshop](https://github.com/pactflow/ci-cd-workshop) for more background.

 ### Testing